 - On tag pages

 All registered members have the ability to disable advertisements — where reasonable — through their Settings page.
 For instance, it’s not feasible to disable certain advertisements in the form of recognition posts, site-wide contests, dedicated sponsorship page, etc.

-Ben Halpern uses third-party vendors and hosting partners for hardware, software, networking, storage, and related technology we need to run Ben Halpern.
-By using Ben Halpern Services, you authorize Ben Halpern to transfer, store, and use your information in the United States and any other country where we operate.
+Ben Halpern Community uses third-party vendors and hosting partners for hardware, software, networking, storage, and related technology we need to run Ben Halpern Community.
+By using Ben Halpern Community Services, you authorize Ben Halpern Community to transfer, store, and use your information in the United States and any other country where we operate.
 All service providers and third-party vendors are required to meet our data protection standards.